disco-lang/disco/CONTRIBUTING.md

 ## How can I contribute?

-There are lots of ways to contribute to Disco---regardless of your background knowledge or level of mathematical or programming skill, there is probably a way you can help.
+There are lots of ways to contribute to Disco—regardless of your background knowledge or level of mathematical or programming skill, there is probably a way you can help.
 For general advice on contributing to open source projects like Disco, see [How to